mbrezu/Shovel/ShovelScriptSpec.md

 ## User-Defined Primitives

-A function name that starts with an 'at sign' denotes a user-defined primitive.
+A function name that starts with an 'at sign' denotes a user-defined primitive (UDP).
 These are functions that are made available to the ShovelScript by the process hosting Shovel.
 For instance, `@getUserName(userId)` is a call to such a user-defined primitive and `var fun = @udp` assigns a user-defined primitive to a variable.

+UDPs need to handle their own host-language exceptions (there are no exceptions in ShovelScript) and encode the encountered exceptional situations in the value that they return.

+UDPs cannot call ShovelScript functions (that would make break the 'interruptible' property of ShovelScript functions).